intellectivelab/docs.intellectivelab.com/_docs/unity-react/features/folder-management/create-folder.md

 # How to create a folder

-- Find a folder you are going to use as a parent folder in a tree view component.
-Hover mouse over folder name and  click on the vertical ellipse icon consisting of three dots in the folder row:
+- Find a folder you are going to rename in a tree view component.
+Hover mouse over folder name and perform the right click:

   ![Folder actions button](./create-folder/images/react-ui-image1.png)